-Next Street has been on a journey to promote diversity, equity and inclusion since our founding.
-Through our external work, we have helped companies develop equity initiatives, created diverse supplier programs for multiple public and private institutions, and helped shape policies that create opportunities for communities of color through our whitepapers and small business ecosystem research.
-Over the last few years, we have also done the internal work to develop an Inclusive Impact Committee, with racial equity at its core.
+Next Street has been on a journey to promote diversity, equity and inclusion since our founding, both through our external work and our internal practices.
 We are proud of the progress that we’ve made and the work that we’ve done to foster racial equity.
 However, recent events have confirmed that our work is only beginning and that we need to do more to support our employees, our clients and the communities of color we serve.
 Read the rest of our statement on being an Anti-Racist Institution here.

 Next Street is still early in its commitment to being an anti-racist organization and we are always learning, but we are excited to share our early stage commitments towards our anti-racist agenda.